fmaguire/mag_sim_paper/manuscript.md

 These MAG binning methods have been used in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443], but metagenomic assembly and binning results in the loss of some information.
 This compounded data loss means as little as 24.2-36.4% of reads [@doi:10.1038/s41586-018-0338-1; @doi:10.1038/s41564-019-0449-y] and ~23% of genomes [@doi:10.1038/s41564-019-0449-y] are successfully assembled and binned in some metagenomic analyses.
 The Critical Assessment of Metagenome Interpretation (CAMI) challenge's (https://data.cami-challenge.org/) Assessment of Metagenome BinnERs (AMBER) [@doi:10.1093/gigascience/giy069] benchmarks different MAG recovery methods in terms of global completeness and bin purity.
+Similarly, a recent study has also used the AMBER approach to evaluate 15 different binning methods applied to a common metaSPAdes assembly [@doi:10.1186/s12859-020-03667-3].
 However, to the best of our knowledge, there has not been a specific assessment of MAG-based recovery of mobile genetic elements (MGEs) like genomic islands (GIs) and plasmids, despite their health and research importance.

 Genomic islands (GIs) are clusters of chromosomal genes that are known or predicted to have been acquired through LGT events.